 Its objects are to encourage and promote community interest and education in the history of engineering and technology in Australia.
 It is a national society, with members throughout Australia, though at present a majority of the members are in Sydney, where the society was formed in 2003.

-A new management committee was elected at ASHET’s 2016 Annual General Meeting, held on 26 April 2016.
-The newly elected office bearers and committee members are as follows:
+A management committee is elected each year at the Annual General Meeting.
+The current office bearers and committee members are as follows:

 President Robert Renew

 Committee Members Elizabeth Roberts

 Robert Renew, President.
 Rob recently retired from a position as Senior Curator with the Powerhouse Museum, Sydney.
 He has special interests in the history of engineering innovation, and the use of natural resources.

 David Craddock, Vice President.
 He is a Past President of the Royal Society of New South Wales and is a member of the Hornsby and District Historical Society.
 He has a special interest in the history of aeronautics in Australia, and is the author of several books and papers on the subject.

 Mari Metzke, Secretary.
 Mari retired in 2012 from the position of Manager of the Royal Australian Historical Society, a position she had held since 2005.
 Before that she had held the position of Outreach Officer of the Society for 18 years.
 She also has a long-term involvement in the Hornsby and District Historical Society.

 Eric Metzke, Treasurer, is a foundation member of ASHET.
 He is a retired electrical engineer who specialised in electronic controls for power systems.
 His special interests include Australian and military history, the Boy Scout movement in which he served as a Scoutmaster for many years, and outback travel, to which he can devote more time now that he is retired.